-The US insurance industry is enormous, generating trillions of dollars in annual revenue through the sale of complex financial products.
-Carriers are continuously concerned about complying with rigorous regulations, engaging and retaining customers, managing multiple sales channels, and motivating agents to perform.
-A good distribution management process has the ability to transform your business.
+The U.S. insurance industry is enormous, generating trillions of dollars in annual revenue through the sale of complex financial products.
+Carriers must constantly work to comply with rigorous regulations, engage and retain customers, manage multiple sales channels, and motivate agents to perform.
+All this can be a struggle, but with a high-quality distribution management process, you can transform your business for the better.

-Let’s take a look at where your business stands in this world of fierce competition, endless regulation, and complex commission structure.
+Let’s take a look at where your business stands in this world of fierce competition, endless regulation, and complex commission structures.

 Are you still playing by the old handbook?

 This isn’t your grandfather’s insurance business anymore.
 Sure, insurance sales is often a family affair, with the business passed on from generation to generation, but the world has changed.
 Both onboarding and the sales process need to reflect demographic changes and the modern realities of engagement.

 More than ever, technology plays an essential role in this process.
 Shifting training to a self-service mode can lower costs significantly – and Learning Management Systems (LMS) can help ensure that the required training, certification, and licensing are done quickly and correctly to ensure compliance.

 The new way of doing business

 Savvy insurers don’t just break the mold – they build an entirely new mold that incorporates the best practices of other companies.
 They also deploy technology that both supports and drives change.
 The old adage still remains true: the whole is greater than the sum of the parts.